sabihadudhia/IoT-Dataset-Batch-Storage/README.md

 # IoT Dataset Batch Storage

 ## Project Overview
-This project implements a data engineering pipeline that ingests environmental sensor telemetry data from IoT devices and stores it in batches into a MongoDB database.
+This project implements a data engineering pipeline that ingests environmental sensor telemetry data from IoT devices, streams it through Apache Kafka, validates it for data quality, and stores it in MongoDB.
 The system is fully containerized using Docker, ensuring portability across environments with no local machine dependencies.
 It is designed to be scalable and migratable to distributed cloud setups in the long term.

 ## Results
-Environmental sensor readings from 3 IoT devices (405,184 records spanning 07/12/2020 – 07/19/2020) are batch-inserted into MongoDB in 5-minute time windows (~200 documents per batch) using PyMongo's `insert_many()`.
+Environmental sensor readings from 3 IoT devices (405,184 records spanning 07/12/2020 – 07/19/2020) are streamed through Kafka and inserted into MongoDB with data quality validation.
+Valid records are stored in `sensor_readings`, invalid records are stored in `sensor_rejected`, and dangerous but valid readings are flagged with an alert field.

 ## Features
-- Time-window batch ingestion of IoT sensor telemetry data
+- Real-time sensor data simulation via a Kafka producer
+- Data quality validation with range checks and null field detection
+- Alert flagging for dangerous but valid readings (e.g. CO > 200ppm)
 - Flexible document-oriented storage in MongoDB with no predefined schema
+- Separate rejection collection for invalid records with rejection reasons
 - Fully containerized using Docker and Docker Compose
 - Automatic database and collection initialisation via `init.js`
-- Retry logic for MongoDB connection handling
+- Retry logic for MongoDB and Kafka connection handling

 ## Technologies
 - Python 3.12.6
-- MongoDB (mongo:latest)
+- MongoDB (`mongo:latest`) — document-oriented database
+- Apache Kafka (`confluentinc/cp-kafka:7.8.7`) — message streaming
+- ZooKeeper (`confluentinc/cp-zookeeper:7.8.7`) — Kafka cluster coordination
 - PyMongo — Python driver for MongoDB
+- kafka-python — Python client for Kafka
-- Pandas — CSV reading and time-window filtering
+- Pandas — CSV reading and data processing
 - Docker & Docker Compose — containerization and orchestration

 ## Setup / Installation